The flippant answer is, "about $50,000."

 - 3D printers are generally small and in most cases can sit on a desktop.
 RP machines are usually much larger, often free-standing with large appetites for electric power.
 They're frequently designed to use materials in proprietary cassettes or other enclosed means.
 While there are exceptions, 3D printers usually can accept materials from a variety of sources.

 - Being smaller on the outside means there's less room to build parts inside.
 Most 3D printers are limited to making parts that will fit roughly in a cube 8 inches on a side.
-On the other hand, rapid prototyping machines provide a build chamber at least 10 inches on a side, and some have build chambers approaching 3 x 3 x 2 feet and much larger.
+On the other hand, rapid prototyping machines often provide a build chamber at least 10 inches on a side, and some have build chambers approaching 3 x 3 x 2 feet and much larger.
 A smaller build envelope also means that it's not possible to make as many parts at the same time.
-3D printers are quickly catching up here, though, with several new thermoplastic extrusion entries sacrificing a small footprint to provide huge build volumes.
+3D printers aren't necessarily build-size limited, however.
+Several thermoplastic extrusion entries sacrifice a small footprint to provide huge build volumes of up to a cubic meter.

 (Photos courtesy of respective manufacturers.)